-Domestic water for the tribal communities of Echo Hills community and Riverview is currently supplied from 1 well, located on Rock Road off Highway 12 at a 222 foot depth with a water baring layer of sand.
-This well is contributing to the water system.
-ROck Road well was put online June 2011 and installed to provide additional capacity to the system.
+Domestic water for the tribal communities of Echo Hills community and Riverview is currently supplied from 1 groundwater well, located on Rock Road off Highway 12 at a 222 foot depth with a water baring layer of sand.
+Rock road well was put online June 2011 and installed to provide additional capacity to the system.